zenparsing/esparse/README.md

 - Whose performance is comparable to other modern ECMAScript parsers which are written in JavaScript.

-AST compatibility with other parsers is not a project goal, because an AST is a complex protocol which must be allowed to evolve as the language itself evolves.
+AST compatibility with other parsers is not a project goal.
+However, it is expected that any future changes to the AST protocol will be backward compatible with previous versions.

 ## Roadmap ##